denizberfinkarakoc/denizberfinkarakoc.github.io/_pages/about.md

 ============
 <ul>
 	<li>
-		Our paper is featured as the cover of Nature Food [July 2023 Issue](https://www.nature.com/natfood/volumes/4/issues/7)!
+		Our paper is featured as the cover of Nature Food <a href='https://www.nature.com/natfood/volumes/4/issues/7'>July 2023 Issue</a>!
 	</li>
 </ul>